Enoch Barton Garey: Maryland State Police

 In 1929, though, Garey left St. John's and the voluntary ROTC program folded.
 By 1929 the Naval Reserve unit and Department of Naval Science had also disappeared due to lack of interest, despite the longevity of the six regular programs that had succeeded the St. John's College experiment (which all still exist in 2013, albeit with significant historical gaps at Harvard and Yale).
 After St. John's, Garey became Superintendent of the Maryland State Police.
 One of his most memorable experiences was on February 8, 1936.
 He and some other members of his police force attempted to deliver food to the people of Tangier Island during a terrible ice and snow storm.
 While attempting to deliver the food, fellow Sergeant William V. Hunter got stuck in the frozen ice of Chesapeake Bay and died of frostbite and exposure.

 A lighter aspect of the State Police job was a very large Colonial Days pageant which drew a crowd of 50,000 to Annapolis, including President and Mrs. Collidge.
 One of Garey's roles in this event was to arrest persons who did not dress in colonial costume for the festival.
 The prisoners could be released from jail by making a charitable contribution.

 The Garey School for Boys

-By the 1933-1934 academic year Major Garey had established a private, boarding school housed on the 550 acre estate, Oakington, overlooking the Chesapeake Bay near Havre de Grace, Maryland.
+By the 1933–1934 academic year Major Garey had established a private, boarding school housed on the 550 acre estate, Oakington, overlooking the Chesapeake Bay near Havre de Grace, Maryland.
 During summer months this facility became a camp where sailing and equestrian skills were taught.
 His educational approach was progressive.
-For example, he favored project-based instruction and championed inclusivity for the differently abled.
+For example, he favored project-based instruction and championed inclusivity for the disabled.
 "College board exams will never be a bugaboo for boys trained in this way."